-Remkes was born in the Philippines, but moved to Australia at a young age.
-He trained with coach Yu Bo at the GYM-JETS club in South Australia, before making the move to the National Centre of Excellence in Canberra to further enhance his gymnastics career.
+Remkes was born in the Philippines but moved to Australia at a young age.
+He first trained with coach Yu Bo at the GYM-JETS club in South Australia, before making the move to the National Centre of Excellence in Canberra to further enhance his gymnastics career.

-Remkes finally broke through for his first gold medal in 2013, becoming Australian Level 10 Champion in the Pommel Horse.
-His effort allowed him to represent Australia at the Australian Youth Olympic Festival, and was part of the team which secured a bronze medal in the process.
-Remkes also finished no lower than 12th in every apparatus, including an impressive fifth place finish in Floor.
+Since first competing at the Australian Championships in 2012, he has moved up through the national ranks, breaking through for his first gold medal in 2013 to become the Australian Level 10 Champion on Pommel Horse.
+It was this effort that allowed him to represent Australia at the Australian Youth Olympic Festival and was part of the team that secured a Bronze medal.

-In early 2017, Remkes went on to represent Australia at the AGF trophy in Baku where he was undoubtly the highlight of the meet for the Australian gymnasts with his gold medal-winning performance in the Vault final.
-Chris nailed the execution on both of his bailts in the final, scoring 14.733 and 15.00 on his Tsuk double pike (a landing that he could not have stuck any better if he tried!), to finish with an average total score of 14.866!
+In early 2017, he won Silver on Vault at the inaugural Melbourne World Cup before going on to represent Australia at the AGF trophy in Baku where his performance was the highlight of the meet for Australian, winning Gold in the Vault final.
+Chris nailed the execution on both of vaults - including a flawless Tsuk Double Pike - to finish with an average total score of 14.866.

-Chris Remkes never failures to impress us with his talent and is becoming one of Australia's olympic hopefuls in Gymnastics at the next Olympic Games in Tokyo, 2020.
+Remkes never fails to impress, with his exciting tumbling ability and world class Difficulty scores, the 21-year-old is fast becoming one of Australia's strongest Olympic hopefuls in Gymnastics for Tokyo 2020.